CyatCat/bp-bot/README.md

 * **Are your fingers sore from playing too much, but you still want to earn those points?**

 * **Or do you just want to step away from the computer for a moment, and still earn those points?**

-BPBot helps prevent carpal tunnel syndrome by automating game play for the weary.

 ## Overview
 BPBot is a player emulator that uses software controlled keyboard presses and mouse clicks to automate your Block Party player.
 It does not guarantee a win every time nor is it unbeatable, but it will perform at a high level.